Posted on Monday, 19th July 2010 by Grace Massa Langlois

 - The delicate curls are best used immediately; you can even shave the curls right onto the cupcakes.

-Tags: after school treat, afternoon tea, cake, cakes, chocolate, chocolate cake, chocolate cupcakes, chocolate dessert, chocolate frosting, chocolate icing, cupcakes, dessert, desserts, food, food photography, food photos, frosting, ganache, ganache frosting, ganache icing, gourmet cupcakes, mini cakes
+Tags: after school treat, afternoon tea, cake, cakes, chocolate, chocolate cake, chocolate cupcakes, chocolate dessert, chocolate desserts, chocolate frosting, chocolate icing, chocolate recipes, cupcakes, dessert, desserts, easy chocolate desserts, food, food photography, food photos, frosting, ganache, ganache frosting, ganache icing, gourmet cupcakes, individual dessert, individual desserts, kid-friendly, mini cakes, recipes for kids, small cakes